rsmp-nordic/rsmp_simulator/Documents/Manual_RSMPGS1.rst

 Test send
 ^^^^^^^^^
 JSon is text based and in this tab text files can be sent as is.
-The files may be JSon debug data from the debug-forms.
+The files may be JSon debug data from the debug window.

 .. image:: img/test_send.png
    :align: left